 A new practice (new business or new entrant to the scheme) can choose either the Entry Level or the Full Suite of Standards.

 Entry Level accreditation consists of three (3) Standards and provides two (2) years accreditation and Entry Level accreditation can only be undertaken once.
 A practice choosing the Entry Level Standards initially must subsequently apply for and achieve accreditation to the Full Suite of Standards.

 Accreditation to the Full Suite of Standards requires assessment to the 15 standards and provides 4-years diagnostic imaging accreditation.
 After achieving accreditation practices must then be re-accredited to the Full Suite of Standards every 4-years.

 Resources to help you prepare your application for accreditation

 The guidance materials developed by the Department of Health include detailed information on each standard explaining the intent of the Standard and what evidence is required.
 Optional templates are available that can be referred to or used to meet the requirements of the Standards.

-The DIAS User Guide (updated April 2020) and templates are here.
+The DIAS User Guide (updated April 2020) and templates are available on our Resources page.